markrickert/cryptohopper-dashboard-watchlist/README.md

 # Donate

-If you enjoy using these scripts and would like to donate you can tip me with the Brave Browser in BAT or send to any of these addresses:
+If you enjoy using these scripts and would like to donate to help fund further development you can tip with the Brave Browser in BAT or send to any of these addresses:

 > BAT: 0x23d89970B883DEA62e74AeFdf5B0d739e91A0292